 What electronic devices are prohibited?

-One mobile phone is allowed for use as a mirror during check-in as instructed by your proctor, but it must be turned off and put away as instructed by the proctor before the test begins.
-Additional mobile phones are prohibited.
-You may not access the mobile phone during the 10-minute intermission.
-Unauthorized access of an electronic device, such as a mobile phone or tablet, will cause your testing session to be terminated.
+Additional cell phones are prohibited.
+You may not access the cell phone during the 10-minute intermission.
+Unauthorized access of an electronic device, such as a cell phone or tablet, will cause your testing session to be terminated (without a refund).

-Devices that cannot be in the room during the LSAT include timers of any kind, electronic cigarettes, fitness-tracking devices, digital watches, calculator watches, chronograph watches (digital or nondigital), beepers, pagers, personal digital assistants (PDAs), calculators, cameras, recording devices, listening devices (including, but not limited to, headphones, ear buds, air pods, and other electronic listening devices and/or noise-cancelling devices other than generic foam ear plugs), headsets, and iPods and other media players.
+Devices that cannot be in the room during the LSAT include timers of any kind, watches of any kind, electronic cigarettes, fitness-tracking devices, beepers, pagers, personal digital assistants (PDAs), calculators, cameras, recording devices, listening devices (including, but not limited to, headphones, ear buds, air pods, and other electronic listening devices and/or noise-canceling devices other than generic foam ear plugs), headsets, and iPods and other media players.
 Please note that tablets, laptops, personal computers, or any other electronic device not being used to take the test are prohibited.

 Prohibited electronic devices may not be in the room during the test because they cannot be monitored via your webcam feed.
 Please be aware that your proctor will not allow you to test if any prohibited electronics are noted during the room scan portion of your check-in.
 This includes any monitors or desktop computers that happen to be on the desk you may be resting your laptop on during the test.
 If your session is flagged for a violation during the test, your audio and video data may be referred to for an investigation by the Misconduct and Irregularities Subcommittee.